AlexTISYoung/snipar/docs/tutorial.rst

 ********
 Tutorial on performing robust GWAS using family data

+To generate the test data, in the main sibreg directory, run:

+    ``bash tests/generate_test_population.sh``

 In the test_data/ directory, the file h2_quad_0.8.ped is a simulated trait with direct, paternal, and maternal effects, where 80% of the phenotypic variance is explained by the combined direct, paternal and maternal effects of the SNPs; and the pairwise correlations between the direct, paternal, and maternal effects is 0.5.
 The phenotype file is test_data/h2_quad_0.8.ped.

-The genotype data has been simulated so that there are 1200 independent families, where 400 have two siblings but no parents genotyped, 400 have one parent genotyped and a 50% chance of having a genotyped sibling, and the final 400 have both parents genotyped and a 50% chance of having a genotyped sibling.
+The genotype data has been simulated so that there are 3000 independent families, where 1000 have two siblings but no parents genotyped, 1000 have one parent genotyped and a 50% chance of having a genotyped sibling, and the final 1000 have both parents genotyped and a 50% chance of having a genotyped sibling.

 To impute the missing parental genotypes, run the following command in the main sibreg directory: